ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/3-test-optimization-flags.md

 ## Run performance tests with jmeter

-The spring-petclinic repo comes with a jmx file that can be used by the jmeter application to test spring-petclinic performance.
+The spring-petclinic repo includes a jmx file that you can use with the jmeter application to test spring-petclinic performance.

 To install jmeter, first open a new ssh terminal to your instance (so that you don't interrupt the running spring-petclinic application in your existing terminal window) and run: